 Lugard established several central institutions to anchor the evolving unified nation.
 The Nigerian Council (later the Legislative Council), was founded to provide a forum for representatives drawn from the provinces.

 Certain services were integrated across the Northern and Southern Provinces because of their national significance; military, treasury, audit, posts and telegraphs, railways, survey, medical services, judicial and legal departments.

 Now that the country had been unified, there would need to be a central headquarter to govern the affairs of the nation.

 But before amalgamation where were the headquarters of Southern and Northern Nigeria?

-From its foundation, southern Nigeria had always been administered by a high commissioner.
+From its foundation, southern Nigeria had always been administered by a high commissioner with most administrative duties in Calabar.
 The first high commissioner was Ralph Moor.
 When Lagos was amalgamated with the rest of southern Nigeria in 1906, the then high commissioner, Walter Egerton, was made Governor of the territory.

 Egerton became Governor of Lagos Colony, covering most of the Yoruba lands in the southwest of what is now Nigeria, in 1903.

-The colonial office wanted to unify the Lagos Colony with the protectorate of Southern Nigeria and in August 1904, Egerton was appointed as both the Governor of Lagos Colony and the High Commissioner for the Protectorate of Southern Nigeria.
+The colonial office wanted to unify the Lagos Colony with the protectorate of Southern Nigeria (with Calabar as its capital) and in August 1904, Egerton was appointed as both the Governor of Lagos Colony and the High Commissioner for the Protectorate of Southern Nigeria.

-Northern Nigeria was a British protectorate which lasted from 1900 until 1914.
+Northern Nigeria was a British protectorate that lasted from 1900 until 1914.